IUDevman/DilationCore/README.md

 # First public release [(DOWNLOAD)](https://github.com/IUDevman/DilationCore/releases/download/r0.3.1/DilationCore-r0.3.1.jar).
 All features work on multiplayer. :)

 Don't @ me with any cope about how the client is shit.
-The features work good and I don't care about code quality.
+The features work good and I don't care about writing a client base.

 Note: This client is for the ReIndev version 2.9_03 [(Discord)](https://discord.com/invite/pNT8YerjUd) and FoxLoader [(Github)](https://github.com/Fox2Code/FoxLoader/releases).